jpOlivo/daily-deals-backend/README.md

-# Daily Deals - backend
+# Daily Deals - Backend
 This app is implemented on Spring Boot and exposes (both __protected__ and __unprotected__) REST services in order to consumed by an Angular app ([Daily Deals app](https://github.com/jpOlivo/daily-deals-frontend)).

 We implemented __token-based authentication__ with [Auth0](https://auth0.com/) in order to protect some resources of our API.
 On the other hand, the data used by app are simply mocks.